ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors are best prepared through master’s-level and doctoral-level programs that align with the philosophy and vision of the ASCA National Model (2019a), the ASCA School Counselor Professional Standards & Competencies (2019b), the ASCA Standards for School Counseling Program Preparation (2019c), the ASCA Student Standards: Mindsets & Behaviors for Student Success (2021) and the ASCA Ethical Standards for School Counselors (2022).
-These programs emphasize training in the implementation of a school counseling program that enhances student achievement and success.
+School counselors are best prepared through master’s-level programs that align with the philosophy and vision of the ASCA National Model®, the ASCA School Counselor Professional Standards & Competencies, the ASCA Standards for School Counselor Program Preparation, the ASCA Ethical Standards for School Counselor Education Faculty and the ASCA Ethical Standards for School Counselors.
+These programs emphasize training that helps ensure school counselors are equipped to establish, maintain and enhance a school counseling program that enhances life-readiness and academic success.

 The Rationale